"Suspect dead after exchanging gunfire with Philadelphia police officer" | Watch Suspect dead after exchanging gunfire with Philadelphia police officer Clips at FOX.com

 FOX 29 Philadelphia

-FOX 29's Dave Schratwieser has the latest on a deadly police-involved shooting in Kensington.
+FOX 29's Lauren Johnson has the latest on an officer involved shooting in Kensington.

 ...